joshdoman/peerfed-solidity/README.md

   <img width="748" alt="Screenshot 2023-12-19 at 12 04 42 PM" src="https://github.com/joshdoman/util-solidity/assets/22065307/1ab83f6d-3045-4d11-b5c4-9daddb55a68a">
 </p>

+<sup><sub>E-bond icon created by Smashicons - [Flaticon](https://www.flaticon.com/free-icons/stock-market)</sub></sup>

 ## Protocol Specification
-This protocol is intended to live directly on Bitcoin as a lightweight metaprotocol, akin to the Runes protocol proposed by Casey Rodarmor.
+This protocol is intended to eventually live directly on Bitcoin as a lightweight metaprotocol, akin to the [Runes](https://rodarmor.com/blog/runes/) protocol proposed by Casey Rodarmor.
 In the short-run, however, due to ease of implementation, it has been implemented as a smart contract on Rootstock, an EVM sidechain merge-mined with Bitcoin.
+A hardfork of Tighten and Ease balances can take place in the future.

 ### Tighten and Ease
-The interest rate $r$ is controlled by the holders of Tighten and Ease, who change the interest rate by converting between them.
+The interest rate $r$ is controlled by the holders of Tighten and Ease by converting between the two tokens.
 Conversions are governed by the constant sum-of-squares invariant $A^2+B^2=K^2$, where $A$ and $B$ are the outstanding quantity of Tighten and Ease, respectively, and $K$ is some constant before and after the conversion.
 The current interest rate $r = (A-B)/(A+B)$ if $A > B$ and zero otherwise.

 Users can safely convert between Tighten and Ease using the functions `swapExactTokensForTokens` and `swapTokensForExactTokens`.

 ### Auctions
 Tighten and Ease are auctioned off once every 30 minutes.
-This is initially done such that the fully converted quantity $K$ increases by 150 each auction, decreasing by 50% every 70,000 auctions.
+This is done such that the fully converted quantity $K$ increases by 150 each auction, decreasing by 50% every 70,000 auctions.
 The split between Tighten and Ease matches the relative supply at the time the auction is settled, and the current split can be obtained using the function `mintableAmount`.

 Bids are placed using the function `bid`, requiring the transfer of RBTC.
 For a bid to be valid, it must exceed `currentBid` by 1%.
 The previous bidder is then refunded.

 Auctions are settled using the function `mint`.
-Anyone can call this function if 30 minutes have elapsed since the last auction was settled, and Tighten and Ease are issued to the winning bidder (if present).
-If there is no bidder or 35 minutes have elapsed, Tighten and Ease are issued to `msg.sender`.
+Anyone can call this function if 30 minutes have elapsed since the last auction was settled.
+Tighten and Ease are issued to the winning bidder (if present), but if there is no bidder or 35 minutes have elapsed, Tighten and Ease are issued to `msg.sender`.
 Any RBTC held by the contract is then transferred to `block.coinbase`.

 Auctions serve a second purpose: updating the average interest rate.
 While the number of "e-bonds" per sat grows at the current interest rate $r$, the number of "utils" per "e-bond" is a function of the average interest rate over the previous 8 hours.
-This is updated each auction using the average growth rate over the previous 16 auctions.
+This is updated each auction using the average interest rate over the previous 16 auctions.

+### Quote
+The current number of "utils" per sat can be obtained using the function `quote`.
+The current number of "e-bonds" per sat can be obtained using `latestAccumulator`.
+To safely transfer "utils" worth of RBTC, users are encouraged to use the `transfer` function in [Util.sol](./contracts/Util.sol).

 ## Usage